 This model is perfect for services that have a clear result to be reached by the end of a time span.

-So what happens is that users subscribe to your services, follow your instructions, guides, etc., and get the promised result if every necessary action was accomplished.
+So, what happens is that users subscribe to your services, follow your instructions or guidelines, and get the promised result if every necessary action has been accomplished.

 One of the most typical examples is fitness memberships.